On this page

 Early Access

 You can reduce the number of event hook calls by defining filters on specific instances of the subscribed event type.
-For example, if you want an event hook call triggered by user sign-in events for a specific group of users, you can filter on that group, rather than having an event hook call for every user sign in.
+For example, if you want an event hook call triggered by user sign-in events for a specific group of users, you can filter on that group.
+Do this rather than have an event hook call for every user sign-in flow.
 See Create an event hook filter.

 Note: Event hook filters is a self-service Early Access (EA) feature.
 See Manage Early Access and Beta features to enable.
 If you want to disable this feature, it’s recommended to first remove all event filters.